 The living room seen on the show:

 The dining room was used as Ben’s office on the show:

 You can see his office has the same unusual ceilings and paneled walls as the real dining room.

 I’m puzzled by this photo, which doesn’t really look like a kitchen.
 I can see why they created an entirely new one for the show.

 Connie Britton, who plays Vivien, added, “I think it’s interesting how the house seems to be reflecting whatever their deepest, darkest fears are.”

-I loved her in “Friday Night Lights.”
-I have to say it’s kind of disturbing to see “Tami Taylor” in a show like this with so many creepy and disturbing things happening all around her.
+It’s kind of disturbing to see “Tami Taylor” in a show like this with so many creepy and disturbing things happening all around her.
 If I were her, I’d high-tail it straight back to Texas and Coach Taylor.

 There’s a website for the house that says it’s available for filming.
 Maybe it’s off the market now because it’s being used on “American Horror Story”?

 I collected these photos from all over the place: Set Decorator Ellen Brill’s site and Plan It Locations have lots of set and house photos; Curbed, Huffington Post, Trulia, and Ugly Angel have listing photos and information.
 You can watch episodes online at FX.